Skip to main content

 Temporary Reliefs

 Some of the permanent reliefs are set out below but other temporary reliefs may be introduced by the Government at a fiscal event.
-Further detail on current temporary relief is available at www.gov.uk/introduction-to-business-rates or at www.camden.gov.uk/businessrates.
+Further detail on current temporary relief is available at apply for business rate relief or at Camden business rates.
 You should contact your local authority for details on the latest availability of business rates reliefs and advice on whether you may qualify.

 Small Business Rates Relief